Play in new window | Download (Duration: 6:15 — 2.1MB)

-I am learning marketing, and I just participated in a 3-day event… I have a list of things I want to implement that I just learned at this event that ended last night.
+marketing.
+So I just participated in a 3-day event… I have three things I want to implement.
+Three things that I just learned at this event.
+The event that ended last night.

 Sinking feeling in the stomach.